-Christiane, the Senior Manager of Business Operations from Deliotte, started off by stating that having boundaries and guidance is essential.
-At Deliotte, they have a team pledge where teams talk to each other about how they work and how they can accommodate the hybrid or work/life balance.
+Christiane, the Senior Manager of Business Operations from Deloitte, stated that boundaries and guidance are essential.
+At Deloitte, they have a team pledge where teams talk to each other about how they work and how they can accommodate the hybrid or work/life balance.

 Moving forward, Keri from Westland Insurance emphasizes the importance of trust.
 Westland has a policy that requires employees to come into the office two to four times per week; however, there are no strict rules that require employees to come in on the same days or the same number of days each week.
-We allow managers to manage that with their team and do what works best for them, she adds.
+She adds that we allow managers to manage that with their team and do what works best for them.

 “We have faith in managers working with their teams to decide the best work style for them”.

-Q3: In terms of office design, what are the most important design elements that were changed or added as part of your redesign?
+Q3: Regarding office design, what are the most critical design elements that were changed or added as part of your redesign?

-To successfully design the workplace of today there are several changes that must be implemented into your new office design to better meet the demands of your workforce.
+To successfully design today’s workplace, several changes must be implemented into your new office design to meet your workforce’s demands better.

-Carol begins by telling the audience that a notable change at Best Buy was the reduction of desk space in favor of increased collaboration.
+Carol begins by telling the audience that a notable change at Best Buy was reducing desk space in favour of increased collaboration.
 She says that they created a variety of spaces in which people can collaborate, some of which are traditional meeting rooms and some of which are small drop-in spaces.
 A significant investment was also made in meeting room technology.
 This technological investment is

 “Important to us because it allows people who are not in the room to feel just as included as those who are.
 Overall, there was a significant investment in technology to ensure that everyone is seen and heard.”